zadmainda/exploratory-visuals/README.md

 12. IncomeRange - borrower's income range at time of loan listing
 13. LoanOriginalAmount - The initial loan amount given to borrower

-> Before investigating the relationships between the dataset's variables, I selected a small subset of variables that I will use to answer my questions.
-After that, I proceeded with both visual and programmatic assessment of the dataset.
-I noted down some of the issues before I cleaned rectified them.
 ##### Quality Issues
 1. ListingCreationDate is a string
 2. Duplicate descriptor in the Employment status ('Employed' & 'Full-time' )